-- To provide an interdisciplinary forum in which students can deal with political, social, cultural, religious, economic, and geographic aspects of history. - To introduce students to non-Western cultures and help them understand global political and cultural relations. - To help students develop their abilities to think critically, discuss, and explain clearly historical issues and problems. - To cultivate writing, research, and analysis skills that will help students lead successful professional and personal lives. - To provide a history/education curriculum that imparts a broad base of knowledge about historical events, principles, and theories, so that students have the foundational knowledge they need to educate others. - To facilitate our students' understanding of their national and community heritage.
-DEGREE PROGRAMS IN HISTORY History American Studies Bachelor of Science Secondary Education: History (Social Studies Endorsement) Elementary Education: History, American Studies Minor Programs History American History European History African-American Studies Religion Studies Bachelor of Arts in American Studies (B.A.)
+- To provide an interdisciplinary forum in which students can deal with political, social, cultural, religious, economic, and geographic aspects of history. - To introduce students to non-Western cultures and help them understand global political and cultural relations. - To help students develop their abilities to think critically, discuss, and explain clearly historical issues and problems. - To cultivate writing, research, and analytical skills that will help students lead successful professional and personal lives. - To provide a history/education curriculum that imparts a broad base of knowledge about historical events, principles, and theories, so that students have the foundational knowledge they need to educate others. - To enrich our students' understanding of their national and community heritage.
+Degree Programs in History Bachelor of Arts History Bachelor of Science Secondary Education: History (Social Studies Endorsement) Minor Programs History American History European History Middle Eastern Studies Asian Studies Latin American Studies Urban Studies Bachelor of Arts in History (B.A.)
 Requirements: